etleap/terraform-provider-etleap/docs/data-sources/connection_mysql.md

 - `active` (Boolean) Whether this connection has been marked as active.
 - `address` (String)
 - `auto_replicate` (String) If you want Etleap to create pipelines for each source table automatically, specify the id of an Etleap destination connection here.
 If you want to create pipelines manually, omit this property.
-Note that only the connection owner can change this setting.
 - `cdc_enabled` (Boolean) Should Etleap use MySQL binlogs to capture changes from this database?
 This setting cannot be changed later.
 - `create_date` (String) The date and time when then the connection was created.
 - `database` (String)